emulcahy35/motorbike-air-filter/Locating and changing the filter.md

 ## Types of Filters
 - Foam filters.
 These can be washed when dirty.
 Only change when they are damaged.
 - Paper filters.
 These only need to be changed every 30,000 kilometers.
-# Removing the old filter on your bike
+# Removing the old filter
 ## If your filter is located under the tank.
 1. Remove the cover of the tank using a screw driver.
 2. Disconnect the hose from the radiator